minprog/uva-prog-ai/20 Problem sets/10 Karel/10 Karel.md

 * Start the Terminal.

-* Create a new directory named 'prog' to store your problem sets from this course:
+* Create a new directory named 'prog' to store your problem sets from this course.
+Do this by typing the following in the terminal:

         mkdir prog

-* Then `cd prog` and clone the starter kit by executing the following command (make sure the directory `pset1` does not already exist):
+* Then `cd prog` (to enter the 'prog' directory) and clone the starter kit by executing the following command (make sure the directory `pset1` does not already exist):

         git clone http://cs106.mprog.nl/public/course/psets/pset1.git/